replicatedhq/help-center/content/api/support-bundle-yaml-specs/kubernetes-resource-list.md

 ### Optional Parameters

+- `group_version` - Optionally override the default group and version for the resource kind (in the format "group/version").

 - `namespace` - The Kubernetes namespace.
 If no namespace is provided, results from all namespaces are included